-Industrial Inspectors at the Department of Mines, Industry Regulation and Safety have statutory powers to investigate employee complaints about underpayment of wages or leave entitlements under this WA Award and state employment laws.
-The Department can prosecute employers in the Industrial Magistrates Court for not paying the rates of pay, including overtime, penalty rates and allowances required by this WA Award.
+Industrial Inspectors at the Department of Mines, Industry Regulation and Safety have statutory powers to investigate employee complaints about underpayment of wages or leave entitlements under this WA award and state employment laws.
+The department can prosecute employers in the Industrial Magistrates Court for not paying the rates of pay, including overtime, penalty rates and allowances required by this WA award.

-Employees who believe that they have been underpaid should visit the Making a complaint about underpayment of wages or entitlements page for more information.
+Employees who believe that they have been underpaid, or wish to make an anonymous report of wage theft, should visit the Making a complaint about underpayment of wages or entitlements page for more information.

 All rates of pay are gross rates (before tax).
-Current rates applied from the first pay period on or after 1 July 2019.
+The 2020 State Wage Order increased pay rates effective from the first pay period on or after 1 January 2021.
+The tables below provide the rates that apply from the first pay period on or after 1 January 2021.

-Adult rates of pay